In a Nutshell

-If you’re not already an Experian user, the first step is to input your personal information such as your name, date of birth, address, and Social Security number into the company’s website.
+If you’re not already an Experian user, the first step is to create an account and enter your personal information such as your name, date of birth, address, and Social Security number into the company’s website.
 This allows Experian to identify you and locate the details of your credit history.

 To check if you’re eligible for a boost, you’ll need to connect your Experian account to the bank account you use to pay your monthly bills.
-If you do qualify for a boost, you’ll see the increase in your score immediately.
-According to Experian’s data, those who qualify for a boost see their FICO Score 8 increase by an average of 13 points.
-Be aware, not all customers experience an improvement in their credit score.
+If you do qualify for a boost, you’ll see the increase in your FICO® Score immediately.
+According to Experian’s data, those who qualify for a boost see their FICO Score increase by an average of 12 points.
+Be aware, not all customers experience an improvement in their credit scores.

 Are there any other free services?

-Once you sign up, you’ll also receive free access to your Experian credit report and FICO Score 8, as well as the service’s monitoring and alerts.
+Once you sign up, you’ll also receive free access to your Experian credit report and FICO® Score, as well as the service’s monitoring and alerts.
 This information allows you to gauge how you may appear to a potential lender.
-Based on your credit score, Experian will also suggest a list of credit cards or loans that might suit your circumstances.
+Based on your credit scores, Experian will also suggest a list of credit cards or loans that might suit your circumstances.

 What if I don’t have much credit history?

-If you’ve never previously borrowed money, you may think you’ll automatically have a high credit score as you’ve never been in debt.
+If you’ve never previously borrowed money, you may think you’ll automatically have high credit scores as you’ve never been in debt.
 However, your lack of borrowing history means lenders have no way of knowing whether you can be trusted to make your repayments on time.

-Experian Boost recognizes other forms of responsible financial behavior, which makes it easier if you’re seeking to borrow for the first time.
+Experian Boost recognizes other forms of responsible financial behavior, which can make it easier if you’re seeking to borrow for the first time.
 You don’t need to have an existing credit card to use the service.